grantcarthew/notes-google-cloud-architect/Networking/README.md

 * Communication between networks requires external IP addresses.
 * Billed for traffic between networks.
 * Small bill for traffic between regions.

+## Interconnection Options

+Connecting your office directly to the Google network you will have private access to all of the services that Google offers including GCP, GMail, Maps, YouTube, etc.

+There are three options to interconnect:

+1. VPN and Cloud Router.
+1. Cloud Interconnect.
+1. Direct Peering.